 - If you change your e-mail address or phone number, you should e-mail your changes to: firstname.lastname@example.org.
 Please be sure to include your name and specify what has changed since you applied on the EWIB Eastern CT Manufacturing Pipeline portal (i.e., phone, e-mail, etc.).

 - If you are no longer interested in the Eastern CT Manufacturing Pipeline, and do not wish to pursue training and/or job search assistance, please e-mail email@example.com to notify us.
 It would be very helpful to know why you are withdrawing (i.e., got a job, moved, no longer interested, other).

 Is there assistance while in the Program?

-Yes, there are supportive services available to participants while in training.
+Yes, there are supportive services available to participants while in classroom training.
 Examples include: travel reimbursement, daycare assistance, and required books, tools, and clothing.
-Additionally, there is a cash stipend awarded to participants for successful completion of training benchmarks.
+Additionally, there is a cash stipend awarded to participants for successful completion of classroom training benchmarks.

 FAQ - Eligibility

 All Connecticut residents who are unemployed or underemployed, 18 or older, and authorized to work in the U.S. are eligible for the Program.
 Residents of other states may be eligible if they are 18 or older, are authorized to work in the U.S., and were dislocated from an employer located in Connecticut.

 I am working.
 Can I still get into this program?